siderolabs/talos/website/content/v1.9/talos-guides/discovery.md

 The Kubernetes registry service is disabled by default.
 The advantage of the external registry service is that it is not dependent on etcd, and thus can inform you of cluster membership even when Kubernetes is down.

+> Note: Kubernetes registry is deprecated as it is not compatible with Kubernetes 1.32 and later versions in the default configuration.

 ## Video Walkthrough

 To see a live demo of Cluster Discovery, see the video below: